PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Hydration

-You'll dehydrate faster on water than you think.
-Sun, wind, and exertion combined with not realizing you're sweating creates a perfect storm.
+You will dehydrate faster on water than you think.
+Sun, wind, and exertion combined with not realizing you are sweating creates a perfect storm.
 I bring:

 • 2-3 liters of water for full-day trips